 Can service provider require use of an alternative to speaking?

-Can a service provider insist that a person who stammers write down what they want to say, or get someone else to phone or speak on their behalf, or to email in?
+It may well be a reasonable adjustment for a service provider to offer alternatives to speaking.
+However can a service provider insist that a person who stammers writes down what they want to say, or gets someone else to phone or speak on their behalf, or to email in?

-If the person who stammers would prefer to speak themself, this is likely to be subjecting the person to a detriment within s.29 EqA.
-Assuming it is not direct discrimination, the service provider will have a defence if they show objective justification, namely that it is a proportionate means of achieving a legitimate aim.
-However, as outlined above the objective justification test is not an easy one to meet.
+If the person who stammers wishes to speak themself, requiring them not to do so is likely to be treating the person unfavourably within s.15 EqA (and subjecting them to a detriment within s.29 EqA).
+Assuming it is not direct discrimination, the service provider will have a defence if it shows objective justification, namely that requiring the person to use the non-speaking alternative is a proportionate means of achieving a legitimate aim.
+However, as outlined above, the objective justification test is not an easy one to meet.
 It will depend on the facts, but in most cases a service provider would probably find it difficult to show objective justification for not allowing the person to speak.

-On inviting someone to write a note as an alternative to speech, see also Making services accessible: Writing notes?
+On inviting someone to write a note as an alternative to speech, see also Examples of adjustments for stammering and of discrimination: service providers>Writing notes?